cisnlp/GlotLID/README.md

 - If you see wrong predicted tags by GlotLID for a normal long text open an [issue](https://github.com/cisnlp/GlotLID/issues), however:
   - if the script is not supported by our model then use [GlotScript](https://github.com/cisnlp/GlotLID) to verify for the predicted `lang_script`, script in the sentence exists!
 Otherwise, you need to write a function that returns 'und_mainscript' in this situations.
 GlotScript can identify both the mainscript and all available scripts in the sentence.
 We recommend using GlotLID in conjunction with GlotScript.
   - The high confidence threshold for each language could be different.
 This is because not all languages have the same distance from each other.
 For one language, 0.6 is a lot because it is very close to a similar language (such as dyu and bam), while for another, 0.9 might not be.
   - This model is primarily trained on longer sentences, avoid using it on very short sentences.
-Other language identification models are not good at short sentences as well unless you increase the ngram size, which is computationally expensive.
+Other language identification models are not good at short sentences as well unless you increase the ngram size (in training), which is computationally expensive.
   -  In GlotLID, the false positive rate (FPR) for high-resource languages is much higher than for low-resource languages.
 However, even with this higher FPR, it is still lower than in a situation where the language identification model only recognizes high-resource languages.
 We are also okay with this situation since our main concern is for the FPR of low-resource languages to be low.
 The high-resource base frequency is much higher than for low-resource languages, so cleanliness would not be a threat for those languages.
 However, for a low-resource language with a low base frequency, even a small FPR might result in most of the corpus being noisy.
+- Don't forget, you don't always need to run the language identification model in full.
+If you have a setup where you know it can only be a set of specific languages, then limit the prediction to those.
+We have provided the code for limiting it in this readme.
 - If you want to add a language, provide the resource in an open [issue](https://github.com/cisnlp/GlotLID/issues), and we will add it.
 If you require the model urgently, we can expedite the process in less than a week (the training itself takes less than a day).
 However, if there's no immediate urgency, that language will be included in the official release according to our schedule (depends on new resources).-
 - If you need a custmoized model with susbet of languages let us known in an open [issue](https://github.com/cisnlp/GlotLID/issues)
 - If you want to collaborate, please send us an email (to: amir@cis.lmu.de) specifying the type of collaboration you need from us.
 - for the rest of requests feel free to email or open an issue.

-## Media Coverage

-See list of media coverage [here](./media.md).

 ## Citation